AndroSensor! The absolute all-in-one diagnostic tool for AndroidTM!

 - Log view prints out the last ~100 lines of the device system log file, as in logcat.
 Saving or mailing the log will give you access to the full log file.
 To enable Logview you need to download the "AndroSensor Log Collector" addon.

-- Androsensor never runs in background, so it does not consume battery while you don't use it.
+- Androsensor never runs in background (unless of course you start CSV recording), so it does not consume battery while you don't use it.

 - Supports Apps2SD.